r7 Config Reference

 RemoteAddr

 Matches the client's IP address against a specific IP or a CIDR subnet block.
-It supports both IPv4 and IPv6 network definitions.
+It supports both IPv4 and IPv6.
+Evaluates the physical TCP peer address; it does not read X-Forwarded-For to prevent IP spoofing behind untrusted proxies.

 | Parameter | Type | Required | Description |